View all Faculty

 Teaching Interests

-Educational areas focus on control systems, estimation, robotics, spacecraft, and systems engineering with an emphasis on experiential learning projects.
+Educational areas include system dynamics, estimation and control systems with an emphasis on experiential learning projects.

-5-year appointment as S.C.
-Thomas Sze Director of the Sibley School of Mechanical & Aerospace Engineering.
+• S.C.
+Thomas Sze Director of the Sibley School of Mechanical & Aerospace Engineering

-• John A. Mellowes '60 Professor of Mechanical and Aerospace Engineering (Cornell College of Engineering) 2015
+• John A. Mellowes '60 Professor of Mechanical and Aerospace Engineering, College of Engineering, Cornell University 2015

 • AIAA Best Paper Award, AIAA Guidance Navigation and Control Conference 2012